dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ### Global settings

-Global settings apply to all programs an android user has access to.
-Some of these settings are maximum TEI and event to download and update period.
+Global settings apply to all programs that an android user has access to.

 ![](resources/images/program-global-settings.png)

-**TEI to download:** Maximum number of Tracked Entity Instance to download.
+**TEI to download:** Maximum number of TEIs to download from the server.

-**TEI download period:** Download TEI that have been updated within a period. e.g. TEI that have been updated within last month
+**TEI download period:** It downloads the TEIs that have been updated within a period. e.g. TEIs that have been updated within last month

 **Event to download:** Maximum number of Events to download.

-**Event download period:** Download Events with event date within a specific period.
+**Event download period:** It downloads Events which event date belongs to a specific period.

 ### Specific settings

+This section allows the admin users to specify the behaviour of a particular program/s when syncing the data.
+The specific configuration overwrites the general settings for the programs listed in this section.
 To add a setting for a specific program:

 - Click on *Add a Program-specific setting*, a Dialog will appear.
 - Bellow "Values per Program" title you can click and find a list of programs.
-- Click on a program, and it will show you settings taking into account the program type (With or without registration).
+- Clicking on a program will show up the different parameters to configure.
+The number of parameters depends on the program type (with or without registration).

 **Settings for Program Without Registration**